 - the turbine would be sited at least 100 metres from the nearest neighbouring residential garden

-- the land on which the turbine is to be located is not located within a Conservation Area, Site of Special Scientific Interest or a site of Archeological Interest.
+- the land on which the turbine is to be located is not located within a Conservation Area, Site of Special Scientific Interest or a site of Archaeological Interest.

-Before erecting the turbine you must also apply in writing to us for.
+Before erecting the turbine you must also apply in writing to us for Prior Notification.
 This process will cover